PayPal Debit and Credit Cards

 PayPal Debit Mastercard

 The PayPal Debit Mastercard is a card that functions more like a standard bank account debit card.
-Instead of “loading” funds onto your card, you can spend from your PayPal account balance.
+Instead of “loading” funds onto your card, you can spend the cash directly from your PayPal account balance.

 PayPal Extras Credit Card